Myths of Childhood Abuse:

 “Offenders only target certain kinds of children” – partly true – some offenders are ‘preferential’ to age, gender, looks or body size, but others are ‘opportunistic’.

 “Offenders are dirty old men” – some may be, but by then, they’ve had a long career of offending.
-Offenders tend to 1st offend in adolescence and then continue in various forms and environments.
+Offenders tend to first offend in adolescence and then continue in various forms and environments.